freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/09-information-security/information-security-projects/anonymous-message-board.md

 # --description--

-Costruisci un'app JavaScript full-stack che sia funzionalmente simile a questa: <a href="https://anonymous-message-board.freecodecamp.rocks/" target="_blank" rel="noopener noreferrer nofollow">https://anonymous-message-board.freecodecamp.rocks/</a>.
+Build a full stack JavaScript app that is functionally similar to this: <a href="https://anonymous-message-board.freecodecamp.rocks/" target="_blank" rel="noopener noreferrer nofollow">https://anonymous-message-board.freecodecamp.rocks/</a>.

 Lavorare su questo progetto ti porterà a scrivere il tuo codice utilizzando uno dei seguenti metodi:

--   Clonare <a href="https://github.com/freeCodeCamp/boilerplate-project-messageboard/" target="_blank" rel="noopener noreferrer nofollow">questo repository GitHub</a> e completare il tuo progetto localmente.
+-   Clone <a href="https://github.com/freeCodeCamp/boilerplate-project-messageboard/" target="_blank" rel="noopener noreferrer nofollow">this GitHub repo</a> and complete your project locally.
 -   Use <a href="https://gitpod.io/?autostart=true#https://github.com/freeCodeCamp/boilerplate-project-messageboard/" target="_blank" rel="noopener noreferrer nofollow">our Gitpod starter project</a> to complete your project.
--   Usare un costruttore di siti a tua scelta per completare il progetto.
-Assicurati di incorporare tutti i file del nostro repository GitHub.
+-   Use a site builder of your choice to complete the project.
+Be sure to incorporate all the files from our GitHub repo.

 # --instructions--

-1. Imposta `NODE_ENV` a test senza virgolette quando sei pronto a scrivere i test, e DB alla stringa di connessione ai database (in `.env`)
+1. Set `NODE_ENV` to test without quotes when ready to write tests and DB to your databases connection string (in `.env`)
 2. Consigliamo di creare i controllers/handlers e gestire il routing in `routes/api.js`
 3. Aggiungerai tutte le funzionalità di sicurezza a `server.js`

 Scrivi i seguenti test in `tests/2_functional-tests.js`:

--   Creazione di un nuovo thread: richiesta POST a `/api/threads/{board}`
+-   Creating a new thread: POST request to `/api/threads/{board}`
 -   Visualizzazione delle 10 conversazioni più recenti con 3 risposte ciascuna: richiesta GET a `/api/threads/{board}`
 -   Eliminazione di una discussione con password errata: richiesta DELETE a `/api/threads/{board}` con una `delete_password` non valida
 -   Eliminazione di una discussione con password corretta: richiesta DELETE a `/api/threads/{board}` con una `delete_password` valida